tkflare1/cs153-final-project/README.md

 Speculative decoding accelerates LLM inference by using a small draft model to propose tokens that a larger target model verifies in one forward pass.
 The algorithm itself is well established (Chen et al. 2023, Leviathan et al. 2023).
 This project is not a reimplementation of the paper.
 The contribution is an empirical study of questions the original papers did not address:

 1. **How does prompt domain affect acceptance rate?** Code, prose, and math have different token predictability.
-We measure whether structured domains like code give the draft model a systematic advantage.
+I measure whether structured domains like code give the draft model a systematic advantage.

 2. **What is the optimal speculation length in practice?** The papers describe K as a hyperparameter but do not provide guidance on choosing it for real model pairings.
-We sweep K and show the tradeoff between acceptance rate and amortized verification cost.
+I sweep K and show the tradeoff between acceptance rate and amortized verification cost.

-3. **Where does time actually go?** We break down latency into draft generation, target verification, and acceptance overhead to understand the bottleneck at each K value.
+3. **Where does time actually go?** I break down latency into draft generation, target verification, and acceptance overhead to understand the bottleneck at each K value.

-4. **How does the draft to target size ratio affect speedup?** We test multiple draft model sizes against the same target to find the ratio where speculative decoding stops being worth it.
+4. **How does the draft to target size ratio affect speedup?** I test multiple draft model sizes against the same target to find the ratio where speculative decoding stops being worth it.

 ## Current Results